Accelerated ADMM: Automated Parameter Tuning and Improved Linear Convergence: PRELIMINARIES

 \subsection{Integral Quadratic Constraints for Convex Functions}

-Algorithm \eqref{eq:ADMM_whole}-\eqref{eq:ADMM_accel} will be analyzed as a dynamical system converging to points satisfying the first-order optimality conditions.
-We will make use of the well-known fact that (sub)gradients of (strongly) convex functions are monotone and, thus, their input/output relation satisfy IQCs for slope-restricted operators \citep{LessardRechtPackard}.
+Algorithm \eqref{eq:ADMM_whole}-\eqref{eq:ADMM_accel} will be analyzed as a dynamical system converging to points that satisfy the first-order optimality conditions of \eqref{constrained optimization}.
+We will make use of the well-known fact that (sub)gradients of (strongly) convex functions are monotone and, thus, their input/output relation satisfies IQCs for slope-restricted operators \citep{LessardRechtPackard}.
 To be more precise, they have been shown to fulfill so-called $\rho$-hard O'Shea-Zames–Falb IQCs.